meilisearch/documentation/guides/main_concepts/indexes.md

 ## Relevancy rules

 Each index applies its own relevancy rules.
-All indexes are created configured with the same default <clientGlossary word="ranking rules"/> executed in a default order.
-Once your first document has been added, the index will record how the keys must be sorted.
-Their order of importance will be deduced from how they were listed in the document.
+All indexes are created with the same built-in <clientGlossary word="ranking rules"/> executed in a default order.
+Once your first document has been added, the index will record how the attributes must be sorted.
+Their order of importance will be deduced from their order of appearance in the document.

 For example, if in your first document attributes are listed as follows: `id, title, description, release_date`, any document containing the matching query in `title` will be considered more relevant than a document containing it in `description`.